-Organize a recurring donation to pay your taxes
+Organise a recurring donation to pay your taxes

-Apply for a tax refund
+Applying for a tax refund

-Sell assets to pay your taxes
+Selling property to pay your taxes

 Donate your income to charity

 Donating to charity is a great way to simulate your taxes.
 For example, if you donate 1,000 $ of your income to charity, the IRS will consider that you have earned that money and do not have to include it in your tax calculation.
 You can also use your tax refund as a charitable donation.
 Your tax refund is considered income and may affect the amount of tax you pay.
-So you can use it to reduce your total income for the year and reduce what you owe.
+You can therefore use it to reduce your total income for the year and reduce what you owe.

 Now that you know how to simulate your taxes, you don't have to worry about doing them on time.
 Whatever your situation, there's a way to make sure you don't miss the deadline - and don't worry, you won't have to spend your hard-earned money to do it!